brentlintner/linus/TRACKER.md

     * Not a big issue with latest models though, but helpful for debug mode?

 * Even quicker streaming (look for \n\n, and leave right side of it for next prompt)

+* Config File
+    * Allow using a specific model depending on project (use a .linrc file?)

 * Polishing
     * Include top level directory name if it is ignored